ChickenProp/pretty-gist/README.md

 That doesn't even fully specify the type of `defaultConfig`, let alone its value.
 (We might be using the `defaultConfig` of some other instance that shares the same type; or that has a different type until we update it.
-The second possibility means injective type families don't help much.)
+The second possibility means injective type families wouldn't help much.)
 So we instead need to write

 ```haskell
 gist ((defaultConfig @[Bool]) { ... }) [True]
 ```

 which is no fun.
-(That extra unnecessary-looking set of parentheses is an added kick in the teeth.)
+That extra unnecessary-looking set of parentheses is an added kick in the teeth.
 So we add functions `gistF` and `gistPrecF`, which replace the `Config a` argument with a `Config a -> Config a` argument and apply it to `defaultConfig`.
 So now we write